beatgammit/filesync-client/README.md

 The install process for systemd-based systems seems to work.
 It hasn't been tested for an actual global install, but it seems to work fine with local installs.

 Watching files works.
 For testing, edit bin/filesync and emit an 'addWatches' event with an array of the files/directories to watch.
-To see output, add a listener on 'newFile', 'fileModified', and 'fileRemoved'.
+To see output, add a listener on 'newWatch', 'fileModified', and 'fileRemoved'.
 The following use-cases have been tested:

 * vim- creates temp files; doesn't modify the original file (uses buffer file)
 * echo- modifies the original file